COUNCILLOR SEÁN WOODWARD’S ACHIEVEMENTS

 Removed proposed residential development at Rookery Farm from Fareham’s Local Plan.

-Introduced InTouch which is now the longest running community newsletter in its 38th year.
+Introduced the InTouch newsletter which is now by far the longest running community newsletter in Fareham Borough, produced quarterly for four decades.